bwalzer4/H1N1-Flu-Vaccine/README.md

   </p>
 </figure>

+Since there is strong correlation among the models, especially among the ensemble methods, I added addittional classifiers to the model stack to compare performance.
 The prediction probabiity of each model was fed as an input feature into Logistic Regression meta learner.

 ## Evaluation and Final Results